dawsonlp/docker_on_mac_bug/research.md

    - Accessed: April 16, 2025, 08:22 AM (CST)
    - Summary: Completely resetting Docker Desktop's cache resolved similar issues for several users.
 This includes removing all images, containers, and cached build files.

+4. **Using the `--load` Flag with BuildKit**
+   - Source: Direct Testing on Linux System
+   - Date: April 16, 2025, 08:38 AM (CST)
+   - Summary: Building with `docker build --load -t debian-dev:stable ./docker/debian_stable` successfully builds and loads the Debian Stable image on Linux.
+This flag explicitly tells Docker to load the built image into the local Docker daemon after building.
+   - Details: When using BuildKit with the docker-container driver (default in newer Docker versions), the standard `docker build` command keeps the build result only in the build cache.
+Using `--load` ensures the image is available in the local repository.
+   - Note: While this approach works on Linux systems, it still needs to be verified on macOS with Docker Desktop where the hash mismatch issues were originally observed.

 ## How to Submit this Bug to Docker

 ### Before Submitting